Alex Ebert: Early life

 Ebert was born in Los Angeles in 1978, the son of a psychotherapist, Michael Ebert, and actress Lisa Richards.
 His father would often take the family on long car trips through the desert.
-On one such trip, his mother took a video of his father chanting in the desert, cradling Alex's baby sister Gabi, which would one day become a part of the video for the Edward Sharpe and the Magnetic Zeros song "Desert Song".
-His grandfather Carl Ebert had been Intendant of Deutsche Oper, Berlin; he also was a famous actor trained by Max Reinhardt.
+On one such trip, his mother took a video of his father chanting in the desert, cradling Alex's baby sister, Gabi, which would one day become a part of the video for the Edward Sharpe and the Magnetic Zeros song "Desert Song".
+His grandfather, Carl Ebert, was a prominent German actor, director, and opera administrator who emigrated to California following the rise of Adolf Hitler.

 His full birth name is Alexander Michael Tahquitz Ebert, as his father took one of his son's names from his favorite climbing rock, Tahquitz Rock.
 Alex later discovered that Tahquitz is the name of a "demon" in the Native American language of the Cahuilla people.

 His father influenced young Alexander by playing music by artists like Patsy Cline, Willie Nelson, and Johnny Cash.
 He also cites 60s R&B, Pavarotti, and Beethoven as influences, as well as his elementary school (Children's Community School) teacher, a woman from South Africa named Ruth Belonsky.
 Ebert enjoyed listening to hip-hop as a teenager, and originally intended to be a rapper.

 Following a school project on Marlon Brando, Ebert developed an affection for film and cinematic studies.
 His mother supported his budding passion and Ebert consequently was enrolled in extracurricular filmmaking classes.
 Ebert attended Oakwood School for high school, and then Emerson College for a time before dropping out.
 After dropping out, Ebert directed a short film and wrote several screenplays.
 He attributes the revival of his interest in professional music to his childhood friends and excessive drug usage during that period of his life.